Accenture/reactive-interaction-gateway/docs/event-streams.md

 ### Change producer topics

-Rig can produce "monitoring" events as an HTTP endpoint is called in proxy and as a target of HTTP endpoint itself, see [API Gateway docs](./api-gateway#sync).
-Request are by default using `console` as an output.
+Rig can produce "monitoring" events when HTTP endpoint is called in proxy and as a target of HTTP endpoint itself, see [API Gateway docs](./api-gateway#sync).

-Producing "monitoring" events as you call API Gateway endpoints is by default using `rig-request-log` topic.
+Producing "monitoring" events is by default using `rig-request-log` topic.

 Change topic: